Gloucester man facing 6th drunken driving charge

 A field breath test showed a level of .10, prompting Ciarametaro to tell officers he'd been drunker during prior arrests.

-When told that the officers would have to take him to the Essex police station to use their breath alcohol test machine, he allegedly responded, "that gives me a chance to come down, that works in my favor."
-His breath test result at the Essex station was .08.
+When told the officers would have to take him to the Essex police station to use it breath alcohol test machine, he allegedly responded, "that gives me a chance to come down, that works in my favor."
+His breath test result at the Essex station was .08, which is the legal limit.

 Prosecutor Kayla Hogan asked the judge to set bail at $25,000 and to impose a series of conditions including home confinement, alcohol and mental health evaluations and an order that he not drive.